 Anosmia is complete loss of smell.
 Hyposmia is partial loss of smell.
-Most people with anosmia can recognize salty, sweet, sour, and bitter substances but cannot tell the difference between specific flavors.
+Most people with anosmia can taste salty, sweet, sour, and bitter substances but cannot tell the difference between specific flavors.
 The ability to tell the difference between flavors actually depends on smell, not the taste receptors on the tongue.
 Therefore, people with anosmia often complain of losing their sense of taste and of not enjoying food.

 The most common causes include